 Leaving a Legacy

 If securing the future growth and strength of MOWA is important to you, consider the museum in your estate planning.
-Such legacy gifts can be used to grow the endowment, to provide annual income to sustain educational programs, the facility, and the collection, or to acquire art.
+Such legacy gifts can be used to honor someone, for a specific purpose, or where it is needed most.
 Legacy gifts can be made in many forms:

 Joining the Legacy Circle